ShuDeveloper/Chess_Assignment_shubham/README.md

-# Chess Player movements and Highlight
+# Chess Player movements and Highlights
 I added all possible movements and highlighted the chess player.

 ### Piece Movement Highlighting: